JannisZeller/hamiltonian-descent/README.md

 ```

 This is basically the main-function from [hagrad.py](./src/hagrad.py) that can be run from the terminal using `python -m src.hagrad` (or comparable, depending on how the dependencies are managed).

+## Usage of HaGraD in PyTorch

+Please refer to the test-case in the [torch_hagrad.py](./src/torch_hagrad.py) source file.
+In torch the setup is a little longer and we do not want to extend this README even more.
+In short you should be able to use it just like the built in optimizers (just like in TensorFlow).
+Note that for the PyTorch version, we decided to not provide an extra class with Kinetic Energy Gradients.
+Just choose between `"relativistic"` and `"classical"` at initialization.